huggingface/hub-docs/docs/hub/diffusers.md

 🧨 `diffusers` is the go-to library for state-of-the-art pretrained diffusion models for generating images, audio, and even 3D structures of molecules.
 Whether you’re looking for a simple inference solution or want to train your own diffusion model, 🤗 Diffusers is a modular toolbox that supports both.
 Our library is designed with a focus on usability over performance, simple over easy, and customizability over abstractions.

-## Exploring 🤗 transformers in the Hub
+## Exploring 🧨 diffusers in the Hub

 There are over 10,000 `diffusers` compatible pipelines on the Hub which you can find by filtering at the left of [the models page](https://huggingface.co/models?library=diffusers&sort=downloads).
 Diffusion systems are typically composed of multiple components such as text encoder, UNet, VAE, and scheduler.
 This is why they are not standalone models.